Varshaneel/finalproject/README.md

 Attempting to make a Shiny R portal to make an interactive volcano plot Trouble in kniting the R markdown and making the HTML file into a weblink that can be seen by people.

+There was a problem in making the interactive volcano plot.
+The code kept giving errors of different kinds, mainly relating to the negative P value.

 ### Feedback:

 Use Rpubs for publishing the R markdown file
-Try using R shiny interactive platform
+Try using R shiny interactive platform.

 # Final project submitted : 12_04_2018